dj1ch/pico-ducky/README.md

 6. Follow the instructions in README.md to enter setup mode

-7. Copy your payload as payload.dd to the root of the CIRCUITPY
+7. Copy your payload as payload.dd to the root of the CIRCUITPY(Feel free to modify it in any matter)

 8. Unplug the device from the USB port and remove the setup jumper.